liesnikov/extensible-elaborator/paper/main.md

 The seemingly spurious metavariable `ma` returned from this call serves as an anti-unification [@pfenningUnificationAntiunificationCalculus1991] communication channel.
 Every time an equality constraint is created we return a metavariable that stands for the unified term.
 This metavariable is used for unification problems that are created in the extended contexts -- in this case second argument of the Pi-type, but also when solving equalities concerning two data constructors.
 We do this to tackle the "spine problem" [@victorlopezjuanPracticalHeterogeneousUnification2021, sec.
-1.4] -- as we operate according to the "well-typed modulo constraints" principle, essentially providing a placeholder that is guaranteed to preserve well-typedness in the extended context. [^anti-unification-note]
+1.4] -- as we operate according to the "well-typed modulo constraints" principle, essentially providing a placeholder that is guaranteed to preserve well-typedness in the extended context.[^anti-unification-note]
 Finally, `ma` has to be applied to a closure, which will keep track of the delayed substitution.

 Then we can constrain the co-domains of Pi-types in an extended context.
 In case one of the solvers the constraints created in the extended context might need to know the exact shape of `ma`, we can block on the metavariable later, freezing the rest of the problem until it is instantiated.

 As for the actual unification steps, we implement them in a similar fashion to the simplification procedure.
-Take a look at the following example, when only the left-hand side of the constraint is an unsolved meta:
+For example, `leftMetaSolver` below handles the case where the left-hand side of an equality constraint is an unsolved meta:

 ```haskell
 leftMetaSolver :: (EqualityConstraint :<: cs)